Yesterday’s blockbuster deal for Paul George sent shockwaves throughout the NBA. It was a message heard loud and clear:

 The optimism to compete is no longer a “few years down the road” discussion.
 If Oklahoma City is going to become a player in the Western Conference it starts with Westbrook.

 And now continues with George.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!